mist998/mist998/README.md

    - PrimitiveArrayList
    - PrimitiveStream
    - TArrayList (returned reference via get, mutable)
-   - TStream (timeseries alike, constant O(1) read/write with fixed size)
+   - TStream (timeseries alike, all-time constant O(1) read/write with fixed size)
    - TChannel (deque alike, but not really)

 Contact author if interested in tools/topic.
 For tools, will give and briefly discuss usage n limitations, strictly non-commercial uses.
 For topic, any attempt to build a mutual benefit is welcomed.
 Response is not guaranteed.